universidad-zaragoza/Optical-Fiber/README.md

 + Plot the electromagnetic modes of a step-profile optical fiber following the analytical expressions in *Snyder & Love, Section 12-8 Table 12-3*.
 + Plot the fraction of power in the core of a step-profile optical fiber.
 It takes analytical expressions applied to several modes.
 The power for the electromagnetic mode chosen for plotting is also calculated from the its electromagnetic fields.

+**ofiber_modal_properties.ipynb**
++ Several modal properties of the step-profile fiber from analytical expressions in Snyder&Love, Section 12-10 Table 12-5.
+Namely, fraction of power in the core and group velocity can be obtained.

 ---
 ---